TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

          was set to :typoscript:`POST` or some combination in order to forward POST-parameters as GET parameters.

-         In terms of correctly using HTTP verbs it’s bad practise in general to treat GET and POST equally, besides that documentation already mentioned potential side-effects like accidentally exposing sensitive data submitted via POST to proxies or log files.
+         In terms of correctly using HTTP verbs, it is bad practice in general to treat GET and POST equally.
+In addition, there can be potential side-effects like accidentally exposing sensitive data submitted via POST to proxies or log files.

          That’s why values :typoscript:`POST`, :typoscript:`GET,POST` and
          :typoscript:`POST,GET` are not allowed anymore